 Major industries around the world are scouting for cutting-edge technology news to find something that they can use to streamline operations and cut down costs.
 Logistics company executives do the same, so they can better prepare for the future of their businesses.
-After all, the logistics industry has traditionally relied on manual processes and the storage of data and has benefited considerably in technological solutions.
+After all, the logistics industry has traditionally relied on manual processes and the data storage, and it has benefited considerably from new technological solutions.

 But what are the new technologies that can change how businesses carry out their operations?
-Below are the 2020 cutting-edge technology examples that are occupying the minds of the logistics industry players.
+We look at some cutting-edge technology examples that are occupying the minds of the major players in the logistics industry.

 Artificial and Augmented Intelligence

 In the last few years, artificial intelligence, or more popularly referred to as AI, slowly found its place in the logistics business.
 Now, AI solutions are being used for route planning, smart transportation, and demand planning for supply chain management.

-For 2020, industry players can expect a more robust utilization of AI.
-The use of this cutting-edge technology will make a big difference as it will be valuable in sustainable solutions and propel the use of last-mile delivery robots and automated picking systems.
+For the year ahead, industry players can expect a more robust utilization of AI.
+The use of this cutting-edge technology will make a big difference, as it will be valuable in sustainable solutions and propel the use of last-mile delivery robots and automated picking systems.

 Experts also foresee the greater use of augmented intelligence to complement AI.
 When combined with insights from AI, augmented intelligence will provide more value to companies by letting logistics workers do their tasks faster while minimizing their mistakes.
-Gartner's report says that augmented intelligence will create roughly $2.9 trillion of business value, increasing 6.2 billion hours of worker productivity by the year 2021.
+Gartner's report says that augmented intelligence will create roughly $2.9 trillion of business value, increasing worker productivity by 6.2 billion hours.

 Real-Time Supply Chain Visibility